Harvest Mites and Your Dog

 When the egg turns into a larvae it clings to the top of the grass and any other overhanging vegetarian.
 This enables it to transfer to your dog on contact Harvest mites hang around in gangs ready to seek out warm parts of the body which has the thinnest skins The ideal parts of the body are the armpits toes and around the stomach

-Unlike fleas, once the harvest mites have had their fill and then fall off the dog’s body to continue their cycle.
+Unlike fleas, once the harvest mites have had their fill, they fall off the dog’s body to continue their cycle.
 However, in certainly areas there is a good chance our dog will pick up a new batch when they go for a walk.

 Due to the very small size o the harvest mite it can be extremely hard to locate the larvae.
 What you need to be looking for is essentially orange dust but not always with the naked eye